lebogan/netblog/README.md

 is how the application finds the database.

 To update, just run ***install.sh*** in the netblog directory.
-The script pulls a fresh copy from GitHub and since the app is symbolically linked, you're finished.
+The script pulls a fresh copy from GitHub or BitBucket and since the app is symbolically linked, you're finished.

 For completeness, a backup script, backup_db.sh, is provided to both backup the entire database in a .bak file and dump the main table into a .sql file.